top of page

 - Trozona

-Covid 19 and the Dengue epidemic have limited the farming activities in Maroantsetra.
-The fluctuation of the vanilla price (from 500 USD in 2018 to less than 100 USD in 2020) have coincided with this crisis period.
-Thus have a negative impact on every household income.
-Therefore, people look for rescuer jobs to earn money.
-Fortunately, the SEPALIM wild silk and raffia program was designed specifically to be affordable and reachable by the local community in a such difficult situation.
+COVID-19 and the Dengue epidemic have limited the farming activities in Maroantetra.
+The fluctuation of the vanilla price (from 500 USD/kg in 2018 to less than 100 USD/kg in 2020) coincided with this crisis period and had a negative impact on every household.
+Therefore people looked for rescue jobs to earn money.
+Fortunately, the SEPALIM wild silk and raffia program was designed specifically to be affordable and reachable by the local community in such a difficult situation.

-Many farmers have joined the SEPALIM program and harvest both of Raffia and wild silk sustainably and sell to SEPALI Madagascar with fair price.
-Cocoon deposits are four times greater in the last couple years for Ceranchia species, Bombyx and Deborrhea.
-We got twice deposit than last year for Borocera species.
-Many farmers go back to rework on Suraka cocoon production after a few years on stand-by.
-Many women artisan got help from their jobless-husband because there is nothing else to earn money
+Many farmers joined the SEPALIM program and harvested both raffia and wild silk sustainably and sold the material to SEPALI Madagascar with a fair price.
+Cocoon deposits have been greater in the last few years for Ceranchia species, Bombyx and Seborrhea.
+The deposits for Borocera species doubled since last year.
+Many farmers have returned to harvesting Suraka cocoons after a few years on standby.
+Many women artisans got help from their jobless husbands because there was no other way to earn money.

-Mr Fenozara Justin and his wife Holding his suraka cocoons said He did not regret to farm the larvae host plant because thus has rescued him during such crisis situation.
+The picture below shows Mr. Fenozara Justin and his wife holding surakarta cocoons.
+He said that he did not regret farming the larval host plant because it rescued him during the crisis.

 SERVICES